womanonrails/presentation-functional-programming-in-ruby/presentation.md

 class: middle

-# Where we use this?
+# Where do we use this?

 ```ruby
 [1, 2, 3].each { |item| p item }